Kovah/LinkAce-Website/content/docs/v1/application/links.md

 ---
-title: Links / Bookmarks
+title: Links
 weight: 20
 ---

-Links are - for sure - the heart of LinkAce and store information about bookmarks together with their corresponding meta data.
-The core concept is that you can simply save URLs and LinkAce will try to parse some meta data from the  website.
-You may also categorize links by adding tags.
+Links are the heart of LinkAce.
+Links can be anything, from interesting articles, cool portfolios, helpful web tools.
+As long as it has a URL, you can add it to LinkAce.
+Additionally to informations like title and description, you may categorize links using tags or group them together with lists.
+Links are archived by the Wayback Machine and checked regularly to make sure you know about changes in availability of the links you saved.

 ## Link Overview

 The link overview lists all available links together with some meta information like tags as well as the sharing options and links for editing and deleting them.
+You can sort the list by creation date, title and URL, both ascending and descending.

 Links can be displayed in two different formats, which can be changed in the [user settings]({{< relref path="docs/v1/configuration/user-settings.md" >}}).